ScienceParkStudyGroup/2021-07-01-shotgun-metagenomics-workshop-summer-school/index.md

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

-<sub>1: member of the SILS institute, 2: member of the IBED institute
+1: SILS institute, 2: IBED institute, 3: UMC Utrecht
 <br>
 <br>
 <h1 id="general"><center>Data processing and visualization for metagenomics.</center><br></h1>